dividing line

 First of all, there was nothing half-hearted about this effort.
 While the writing was, at times, juvenile and amateurish, the cast and crew were all seasoned professionals.
 The mean age of the cast was 38, backed by 10-15 years of solid acting experience.
 Actors included: Ed Latimer, Luis Van Rooten, Lon Clark, Gilbert Mack, Ralph Bell, William Griffis, Bryna Raeburn, Mason Adams, Joseph Julian, Hester Sondergaard, and Nat Polen!
 Names which should be familiar to any fan of old time radio.
 The director, Sherman H. Dryer, had previously directed a couple of series about progress made through science: Exploring the Unknown and The Human Adventure.

 Secondly, this was 1950, and there was a collective yearning for science and technology to provide security and to increase the standard of living (from self-driving cars to robot servants, from polio vaccines to pace-makers, from solar power to 'super-atomic calculating machines'), while at the same time there was fear and distrust of that same science.
-This was, after all, a mere 5 years after Hiroshima and Nagasaki.
+This was, after all, a mere 5 years after the bombing of Hiroshima and Nagasaki.
 Communists were expanding their reach throughout the 3rd World.
 The Korean War had just started.
-McCarthy was ramping up the Red Scare campaign.
+McCarthy was ramping up his Red Scare campaign.

 And finally, this wasn't a 'desperate attempt' to hold on to the past... it was a bold attempt to grab the future.
 The 1950s saw a six-fold increase in science fiction films and a 3-fold increase in science fiction pulp magazines.
 There was an arms race... and a race to the moon.
 And at the beginning of that decade, at the very cutting edge, was the sci-fi anthology 2000 Plus: "Who can say what is impossible in the world of tomorrow?
 Let us go into the future... into the years beyond 2000 AD!"